 - Hold the tie up by its small end, or hang it over your arm.
 If it twists, it wasn’t cut on the bias.

 We would like to mention that our ties at The Dark Knot have all been subject to the stringent quality tests above in order to ensure ties of the highest quality.
-View this comprehensive video below by Antonio Centeno at Real Men Real Style that outlines essential items to look for in a high quality neckties:
+View this comprehensive video below by Antonio Centeno at Real Men Real Style that outlines essential elements to look for in a high quality necktie: